The extreme pain that migraines cause can last for hours or even days.

 The International Headache Society recommends the "5, 4, 3, 2, 1" criteria to diagnose migraines without aura.

 This stands for:

-- At least 1 additional symptom such as nausea, vomiting, sensitivity to light, or sensitivity to sound.
+- At least one additional symptom, such as nausea, vomiting, sensitivity to light, or sensitivity to sound.

-During the initial diagnosis of migraines, the doctor may suggest some tests to exclude other causes of headache such as electroencephalography (EEG), computed tomography (CT), magnetic resonance imaging (MRI), and spinal tap.
+During the initial diagnosis of migraines, the doctor may suggest a range of tests to exclude any other causes of a headache.
+These can include electroencephalography (EEG), CT, and MRI scans, or a spinal tap.